GoogleCloudPlatform/pubsec-declarative-toolkit/services/private-gke/client-experimentation/gke-standard/README.md

     kubectl get gcp -A
     ```

-1. Run the following command inside the `services/private-gke/client-experimentation/` folder to delete the GKE Standard Cluster and Node Pool.
+1. Run the following command inside the `services/private-gke/client-experimentation/gke-standard` folder to delete the GKE Standard Cluster and Node Pool.

     > These instructions does not delete the Config Controller cluster.

     ```sh
-    kubectl delete -f gke-standard --recursive
+    kubectl delete -f .
     ```

     > This step will take 5 minutes or more to complete.